stonepros/stone/doc/stoneadm/services/mon.rst

      ceph config set mon public_network 10.1.2.0/24

-Cephadm deploys new monitor daemons only on hosts that have IP addresses in the designated subnet.
+Stoneadm deploys new monitor daemons only on hosts that have IP addresses in the designated subnet.

 You can also specify two public networks by using a list of networks: